rust-rdom/rust-rdom/README.md

 DOM in Rust without a browser
 ===

+This repository is archived.
+The effort was shelved because I do not have a need for it anymore.
+If you need a DOM in Rust, it is worth considering whether you need something simple, or if you need the full dynamic capabilities of something like JSDom.
+If the latter, I would suggest maybe using JSDOM + Deno.
+If the former, picking up development of this library may be worth it.
+However, we were running into some complicated situations so, I'm just saying there may be dragons.

+Old introduction
+---

 Hello and welcome.
 This library provides server-side or browserless simulation of a DOM.

 [<img alt="docs.rs" src="https://docs.rs/rdom/badge.svg" />](https://docs.rs/rdom/latest/rdom/)